looterz/grimd/README.md

 ```

 # Web API
-A restful json api is exposed by default on the local interface, allowing you to build web applications that visualize requests, blocks and the cache. [reaper](https://github.com/looterz/reaper) is the default grimd web frontend, and will likely get a makeover when the [Buoy](http://jessecha.se/work/buoy.html) framework releases later this year.
+A restful json api is exposed by default on the local interface, allowing you to build web applications that visualize requests, blocks and the cache. [reaper](https://github.com/looterz/reaper) is the default grimd web frontend.

 ![reaper-example](http://i.imgur.com/UW1uvOC.png)